REV23Docs/rev23-desktop-docs/docs/connection-concepts/remote-connections.md

 ### Preparation

 The following preparation should take place on your Main PC.
-If you decide to pay REV23 to perform this configuration for you, you will still need to perform these pre-requisites first.

 #### Connection